-There are 11 assignments in total.
+There are 10 assignments in total.
 Each assignment will be graded, and a final grade will be provided at the end of the term.
-The student's final grade will be based on the best 9 of the 11 assignments.
-The instructor will not provide extensions, reweights, or make-ups for the assignments.
+In determining the student's final grade, the lowest three assignment grades will be dropped, and the final grade will be based on the best 7 of 10 assignments.
+Due to the assessment flexibility, requests for academic consideration for this assessment will be denied.
+No extensions, reweights, or make-up options will be offered by the course instructor for any missed WileyPLUS assignment.
+Completing these weekly homework assignments is a requirement to pass this course.